ashish3805/programming_practice/notes/bigOh.md

     - then conditions on a,b,k, p belongs to R.
     - conditions on a related to b^k
         - conditons on p wrt 1
+- Be careful with quetions using memo tables.
+Like those of DP.
+As they reduce the no of subpproblems.

 ## Amortised Analysis
 some well determined worst case.
 Like that of dynamic arrays.